 It’s best practice to take your second ACT on the next available test date so you stay fresh.
 ACT tests are usually about eight weeks apart, which is plenty of time to hone in on and fix mistakes you made on your first test.

 Enter your email below to get a new ACT/SAT practice question delivered to your inbox each Wednesday.

 Studying for your second ACT test is your chance to focus on the areas of the test that really trip you up.

 You’ll usually get your scores from the first test back after two to four weeks.
 Take a break the week after the test (you’ve earned it!) and then use the time before you get your score report back to think about how the first ACT test went; Did you run out of time?
 Did you struggle with a particular section, or with certain kinds of questions?
 What will you do differently when you take the test again?

 Think about how the first ACT test went; Did you run out of time?
 Did you struggle with a particular section, or with certain kinds of questions?
 What will you do differently when you take the test again?

 Then you can begin some focused studying for your second ACT test.
 Once you get your score report back, use the “Detailed Results” section of the report to figure out the kinds of questions you missed.
 Then, take the next weeks before your test to study those specific content areas you struggled in on your first test.

 More Free ACT Study Schedules

 If you have more time to study for the ACT, the schedules below outline study plans for 2 months, 3 months, or 4 months before the test.
-Like the 1 month schedule, the schedules below are based on our free ACT course.
-Between the free course, test tips on this blog, and the study schedule below, you’ll have everything you need to study for the ACT and get a great score.
+Like the 1 month schedule, the schedules below are based on our ACT course.
+Between the course, test tips on this blog, and the study schedule below, you’ll have everything you need to study for the ACT and get a great score.